tux234/fleet/docs/Configuration/yaml-files.md

 ### sso_settings

 The `sso_settings` section lets you define single sign-on (SSO) settings.
-Learn more about SSO in Fleet [here](https://fleetdm.com/docs/deploying/configuration#configuring-single-sign-on-sso).
+Learn more about [configuring SSO in Fleet](https://fleetdm.com/docs/deploying/configuration#configuring-single-sign-on-sso).

 - `enable_sso` (default: `false`)
 - `idp_name` is the human-friendly name for the identity provider that will provide single sign-on authentication (default: `""`).